 10. Appreciate the artistic Chemainus Murals

-In this outdoor art gallery, you will see over three dozens of murals adorning the walls of Chemainus.
-The murals speak of important history not only of the small town but also of its people which helped shape the community that it is now.
+In this outdoor art gallery, you will see over three dozen murals adorning the walls of Chemainus.
+The murals speak of the important history of the small town and its people, which helped shape the community that it is now.

 CENTRAL ISLAND REGION